smemonislam/Authentication/README.md

 - **Create a profile view for users to view and edit their information.**
 - **Customize the profile update logic in the ProfileController.**
 - **Define routes for the profile view and update logic.**
+- **Implement validation for profile update input fields in the ProfileController using Laravel's validation features**

 ## Testing
 Make sure to thoroughly test your custom authentication system to ensure it works as expected.